 If required, the quantitative test involves a comparison of the estimated fair value of a reporting unit to its carrying amount.
 The fair value of a reporting unit is determined using a combination of the income approach and the market approach.
 The income approach incorporates the use of a discounted cash flow method in which the estimated future cash flows and terminal value are calculated for each reporting unit and then discounted to present value using an appropriate discount rate.
 The market approach estimates fair value of a reporting unit by using market comparables for reasonably similar public companies.
 When applying valuation techniques, the Company relies on a number of factors, including historical results, business plans, forecasts, and market data.
 Changes in the conditions for these judgments and estimates can significantly affect the assessed value of goodwill.
 If the estimated fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is not impaired.
-If the carrying amount of a reporting unit exceeds its estimated fair value, then an impairment charge is recorded for the amount by which the carrying amount exceeds the reporting unit's fair value, up to a maximum amount of the goodwill balance for the reporting unit.
+If the carrying amount of a reporting unit exceeds its result of a reporting unit is not impaired.
+If the carrying amount of a reporting unit will be a maximum amount of the goodwill balance for the reporting unit.